 - Step 4: Grab one of your gift cards and call the # on the card (or use the web) to check the balance left on the card.

-- Step 5: Enter the amount left on the card into the box labelled “amount” in the Amazon E-mail gift card details box (.50 cents is the least amount it will take).
+- Step 5: Enter the amount left on the card into the box labeled “amount” in the Amazon E-mail gift card details box (.50 cents is the least amount it will take).

 - Step 6: Enter one of your own email addresses in the recipient email box.